Rwanda Investment Proposal

 Rwanda Investment Cases and Interventions

-Targeting Nyamagabe and Ngororero Districts which have some of the highest poverty rates in the country, plus the Gitwe-Kaduha Corridor, this USD 289M investment has an NPV of USD 129.7M, an IRR of 22.3%, and will directly benefit 85,000 people and indirectly impact 195,831 more.
+Targeting Nyamagabe and Ngororero Districts plus the Gitwe-Kaduha Corridor, this USD 289M investment has an NPV of USD 129.7M, an IRR of 22.3%, and will directly benefit 85,000 people and indirectly impact 195,831 more.

-To achieve this, the Government is proposing a USD 300 million investment plan aimed at boosting productivity, quality, and global competitiveness.
-This includes (i) the rejuvenation of 10,000 ha of aged coffee trees and expansion of additional 10,000 ha (USD 100M); (ii) establishment of a Research and Innovation Centre to develop improved varieties and raise yields to 8 kg of cherries per tree (USD 70M); and (iii) the upgrade and optimization of national coffee roasting capacity (USD 130M).
+To achieve this, the Government is implementing a USD 237 million investment plan aimed at boosting productivity, quality, and global competitiveness.
+This includes (i) the rejuvenation of 10,000 ha of aged coffee trees and expansion of an additional 10,000 ha (USD 100M), (ii) establishment of a Research and Innovation Centre to develop improved varieties and raise yields to 6 kg of cherries per tree (USD 7M), and (iii) the upgrade and optimization of national coffee roasting capacity (USD 130M)

 Irish Potato